Skip to Content

 When to Replace RV Tires

 The rule of thumb for changing your RV tires is around 3-5 years.
-As you can see from the comments, the consensus from RV owners leans to the 5-year end of that estimate.
-However, that rule of thumb only applies to quality tires that have been well taken care of.
+If you peruse the Facebook post's comments, you'll see the consensus from RV owners leans to the 5-year end of that estimate.
+However, that rule of thumb only applies to quality tires that have been well cared for.

 If you are driving on tires that you did not put on, you may not know the following: